+CHAPTER III

-CHAPTER III CONSULTATION REQUIREMENTS
+CONSULTATION REQUIREMENTS

-Consultation and approval of the cost allocation methodology, dedicated services and fixed payable price approach
+Consultation Selection and approval of the cost allocation approach methodology, dedicated services and fixed payable price approach

-- 1. A consultation shall be conducted by the transmission system operator(s) or the national regulatory authority(-ies), as relevant, on the following: - (a) the proposed cost allocation methodology as well as: - (i) the assessment of the proposed cost allocation methodology against the criteria set out in Article 19; - (ii) the indication of the relevant parameters of the proposed primary cost allocation methodology set out in Article 6, the justification for their relevance and the corresponding information on their respective values and the assumptions used; - (iii) the results, the components and the details of these components for the cost allocation test as set out in Article 23 after the application of the primary cost allocation methodology and, if any, after the application of the secondary adjustment(s); - (iv) the comparison of the proposed primary cost allocation methodology against at least postage stamp methodology accompanied by the relevant information as set out in points (i) to (iii).
-Where the proposed primary cost allocation methodology is the postage stamp methodology, the transmission system operator or the national regulatory authority, as relevant, shall be entitled not to provide such comparison. - (b) the proposed dedicated services charged to specific network users and at specific entry or exit points; - (c) where the fixed payable price approach referred to in Article 41(1)(b) is considered to be offered, the proposed index, the proposed risk premium calculation and treatment and the way in which both fixed and floating payable price approaches are offered at a given interconnection point. - 2.
+- 1. Within a reasonable time as from the entry into force of this Regulation, aA consultation shall be conducted by the transmission system operator(s) or the national regulatory authority(-ies), as relevant, on the following:cost allocation approach as set out in Article 5(1) prior to its application. - 2.-The consultation document shall include the following information: - (a) the proposed cost allocation approach methodology as well as: - (b)(i) the assessment of the proposed cost allocation methodology against the criteria set out in Article 19; - (c)(ii) the indication of the relevant parameters of the proposed primary cost allocation methodology set out in Article 6, the justification for their relevance and the corresponding information on their respective values and the assumptions used; - (d)(iii) the results, and the components and the details of these components for of the cost allocation test as set out in Article 2223 after the application of the primary cost allocation methodology and, if any, after the application of the secondary adjustment(s); and the justification for the deviation, including the extent of such deviation, if any, between the ratios of the cost allocation test; - (iv) the comparison of the proposed primary cost allocation methodology against at least postage stamp methodology one alternative cost allocation approach accompanied by the relevant information as set out in paragraphs (b) to (d)points (i) to (iii).
+Where the proposed primary cost allocation methodology is the postage stamp methodology, the transmission system operator or the national regulatory authority, as relevant, shall be entitled not to provide such comparison. - (b) the proposed dedicated services charged to specific network users and at specific entry or exit points; - (e)(c) where the fixed payable price approach referred to in Article 41(1)(b) is considered to be offered, the proposed index, the proposed risk premium calculation and treatment and the way in which both fixed and floating payable price approaches are offered at a given interconnection point. - 3.
+The transmission system operator or the national regulatory authority, as relevant, shall be entitled not to apply paragraph 2(e) where the proposed primary cost allocation methodology is postage stamp methodology detailed in Article 10. - 2.
 The consultation referred to in paragraph 1 shall be completed by:

-- (a) the date referred to in the third subparagraph of Article 50; or - (b) a date no later than twenty four months as from the date referred to in the third subparagraph of Article 50, where Article 49 is applied.

-The information referred to in paragraph 1 shall be published in the official language(s) of the Member State and in English.

-- 3. Based on the results of the consultation, the national regulatory authority shall approve the following: - (a) either the proposed cost allocation methodology or any of its alternatives; - (b) the dedicated services charged to specific network users and at specific entry or exit points; - (c) where the fixed payable price approach referred to in Article 42(1)(b) is considered to be offered, the index, the risk premium calculation and treatment and the way in which both fixed and floating payable price approaches are offered at a given interconnection point.
+- (a) the date referred to in the third subparagraph of Article 50; or - (b) a date no later than twenty four months as from the date referred to in the third subparagraph of Article 50, where Article 49 is applied. - 4.
+The information referred to in paragraph 2-1 shall be sufficiently detailed and published in the official language(s) of the Member State and in English. - 3.
+Based on the results of the consultation, the national regulatory authority shall approve the following: - (a) either the proposed cost allocation approach methodology or any of its alternatives; shall be set or approved by the national regulatory authority. - (b) the dedicated services charged to specific network users and at specific entry or exit points; - (c) where the fixed payable price approach referred to in Article 42(1)(b) is considered to be offered, the index, the risk premium calculation and treatment and the way in which both fixed and floating payable price approaches are offered at a given interconnection point.